-There will be two in class midterms, March 5 and April 7 (25% of the grade each).
+There will be two in class midterms, September 21 and November 2 (25% of the grade each).
 Instead of a final exam you will have to write a short term paper.
 This paper accounts for 30% of the grade.
 In addition, you will have to present your paper in class, and this presentation carries a 10% weight.
-The remaining 10% of the grade will be based on the problem sets, which will be handed out on a weekly basis.
+The remaining 10% of the grade will be based on the problem sets.
 You are encouraged to cooperate when solving the problems, but you should hand in individually.

-The Term Paper: I will provide details about expectations about the term paper in class.
+The Term Paper: Detailed instructions about the term paper requirement will be given by mid-September.
 You may work in groups of up to 3 students.
-The timetable is as follows:
+The preliminary timetable is as follows:

-- By February 17 you should hand in a brief synopsis, containing a title, a one paragraph abstract, and a brief (roughly one page) description of what you intend to accomplish. - By March 19 you should hand in a draft of your paper. - By April 9 you should hand in the final version of the paper.
+- By September 28 you should hand in a brief synopsis, containing a title, a one paragraph abstract, and a brief (roughly one page) description of what you intend to accomplish. - By October 24 you should hand in a draft of your paper. - By November 21 you should hand in the final version of the paper.

 Textbook: An Introduction to Game Theory, by M.J Osborne (Oxford University Press, 2003, ISBN-13: 978-0195128956) is required.
-A more advanced treatment can be found in M.J.
-Osborne and A. Rubinstein," A Course in Game Theory (ISBN-13: 978-0262650403 0.)
+You can get a used copy for less than \$15 online and there is also a newer UK edition.
+It doesn't matter which version you get.
+A more advanced treatment can be found in M J. Osborne and A. Rubinstein," A Course in Game Theory (ISBN-13: 978-0262650403 0.)
 R. Gibbons, Game Theory for Applied Economists (Princeton University Press, Princeton NJ, 1992, ISBN-13: 978-0691003955) is also recommended.
-In addition to the textbook I will expect you to read a few research articles that will be announced later.
+You will also have to read some research articles that will be announced later.